 How ASC Helps?

-- Project Assessment and Strategy briefing: ASC will need to understand the JV criteria, including product/service offerings /capabilities, quality of human capital, business size, and other must-haves of an ideal JV partner (target), through a strategy briefing session with the client’s management team.
+- Project Assessment and Strategy briefing: ASC will need to understand the Joint Venture criteria, including product/service offerings /capabilities, quality of human capital, business size, and other must-haves of an ideal Joint Venture partner (target), through a strategy briefing session with the client’s management team.
 Knowledge thus gained would serve to define an extremely detailed and focused search profile of the target.

 - Solicitation and Pursuit: Specific approach will be made to each of the shortlisted targets at top management levels to see if they are willing to discuss and negotiate the broad parameters of a possible value-chain partnership.
 The identity of the client will not be disclosed to any short-listed target unless they have shown willingness to discuss and have signed confidentiality agreements with ASC.
 Mutual presentations and any other relevant information will be shared at this stage, but carefully balancing the interests and intentions of the client.

 - Target List: ASC will prepare an Ideal target profile, which will carry weights and or any other grades against each shortlisted target for the client’s management to pick up the final target(s).
 ASC will arrange for a visit by the client’s operational team to the selected target companies or vice - versa and also arrange management presentations from the target companies with a view to selecting the ideal target, subject of course, to the operational, financial, and legal due diligence.

 - Business Plan & due diligence: ASC can assist in the preparation of the joint business plan and can facilitate and participate in the financial/operational and legal due diligence, once a non-binding Letter of Interest has been exchanged between the target and the client.